 Carrier Park Improvements

-The Carrier Park Velodrome Safety Project will begin in mid-July and be completed in early November.
+The Carrier Park Velodrome Safety Project began in mid-July and will be completed in January 2018.
 The project will include:

 - Demolition of the existing track;

 - Re-grading and resurfacing of the track surface;

 - Re-grading and shaping the interior edges of the track to blend with the other existing recreation activities and improve drainage;

 - Installation of new lighting for the track;